Granada Gay Travel

 If you’re up for an adventurous road trip, rent a car and drive along the gorgeous mountain roads outside of central Granada.
 There are tons of gorgeous views, all without any tourists around.

 Sierra Nevada National Park is just a 30-minute drive away from central Granada and it’s such a fun little trip.
 With every winding mountain road, there’s another awesome view of the entire surrounding region.
-The Hoya de Pedraza Botanical Garden is also in this area, a nice place for a nature walk.

 On your way back to Granada, there are even more scenic viewpoints.
 I thought Mirador Embalse de Canales was a neat place to stop.
 It’s a lookout over the local reservoir.
 There are quite a few other lookouts nearby to get a view of the reservoir’s strikingly serene and untouched blue waters.